Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Introduction

 It is tempting to replace the necessary a priori knowledge by the use of modern machine learning methods, which have become more and more popular and effective in material science \cite{butler2014machine}.
 Zhang et al. \cite{zhang2018strategy}, for example, studied how machine learning can be applied accurately to sparse datasets.
 As an example they studied the prediction of the band gap of binary semiconductors.
 First machine learning approaches for grain boundary energies have been proposed e.g.~by Restrepo et al.~\cite{restrepo2014artificial}, who successfully trained an artifical neural network to predict GB energies by training it with the data collected in \cite{kim2011identification}.
-However, also here information concerning position and energy of the cusps was already part of the training data. \emph{Active learning} \cite{settles2012active} provides a promising remedy for this drawback.
-In contrast to traditional design of experiment approaches, where the sampling design is fixed beforehand, active learning starts with a comparatively small dataset and then successively proposes where to further explore the parameter space, based on the analysis of the existing data, until a learning goal is reached.
+However, also here information concerning position and energy of the cusps was already part of the training data.
+Active learning \cite{settles2012active} provides a promising remedy for this drawback.
+In contrast to traditional design of experiments approaches, where the sampling design is fixed beforehand, active learning starts with a comparatively small dataset and then successively proposes where to further explore the parameter space, based on the analysis of the existing data, until a learning goal is reached.
 Such a sequential procedure hopefully results in a better detection of important features than mere high-throughput sampling with a regular sampling design.
+This would be particularly beneficial for the exploration of the inclination subspace of grain boundary energies of LAGBs, which is large and in which the positions of the cusps can not easily be predicted from symmetry arguments.

 Recently, Kroll et al.~\cite{kroll2022efficient} have proposed a method along these lines.
 It combines a statistical sampling of the parameter space via a sequential design of experiment approach with a Kriging interpolator to estimate the energy function.
 Using the jackknife variance, the choice of the next point in the sequential design is a compromise between sampling the region of largest fluctuations and avoiding a clustering of data points.
 In this way, the cusps of the energy can be found within a small number of iterations and refined as desired.